tofergregg/baby-feeding/README.md

 To setup on a Raspberry Pi located on the same network as your Google Home:

-1. Put the following files into an accessible `cgi-bin` directory:
+1. Put the following files into an accessible `cgi-bin` directory.
+The python and `.sh` files should have executable permissions:
  - `feed-report.py`
  - `feeding-report.sh`
  - `log-feed.py`